Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Introduction

 with respect to the canonical orbifold measure on $X/\Gamma$. \end{theorem}

 This is well-known to experts, and various versions exist in the literature \cite{DL2002, Yasuda:2014aa}.
-However we were unable to find a reference which can be applied directly in our context, particularly concerning the calculation of the fermionic shift in measure-theoretic terms.
-For this reason we have included a proof in the appendix.
+However we were unable to find a reference that can be applied directly in our context, particularly concerning the calculation of the fermionic shift in measure-theoretic terms.
+For this reason we have included a proof in Section \ref{sectorbm}.

 The stringy point-count of $X/\Gamma$ twisted by a gerbe $\alpha$ can also be computed in this manner: As we explain in Definition \ref{fi}, the gerbe $\alpha$ induces a measurable function $f_{\alpha}$ on $(X/ \Gamma)(\Oo_F)$ (defined almost everywhere) whose integral determines the stringy point-count twisted by $\alpha$.
 Analogously to Batyrev's proof of Theorem \ref{batyrev}, using this one deduces Theorem \ref{thm:main} from the following equality: